stratika/GPULlama3.java/README.md

 ### Solution

-Increase the GPU memory allocation using the `--gpu-memory` flag:
+First, check your GPU specifications.
+If your GPU has high memory capacity, you can increase the GPU memory allocation using the `--gpu-memory` flag:

 ```bash
 # For 3B models, try increasing to 15GB